code-cyber-arch/LeetCode-CyberProgrammer-v1/Two_Sum/README.md

-# Two Sum Solution Explanation
+# Two Sum - Explain in relation to cybersecurity

 This twoSum solution uses a dictionary to efficiently find two numbers in a list nums whose sum equals a specified target.
 While the direct application of this code may not be directly related to cybersecurity, the underlying concept of efficiently finding pairs of values in a dataset can be relevant in security contexts.
 Here's how this code relates to cybersecurity: